Sanjana-Deshmukh06/TripTribe/README.md

 TripTribe 🌍

 A modern web application built with the MERN stack that simplifies trip planning and enhances travel experiences.
-TripTribe connects travelers, providing a platform to discover destinations, share itineraries, and build communities.
+TripTribe connects travelers, providing a platform to discover destinations, share itineraries, and build communities..

 🚀 Features
 Explore Destinations: Discover popular and offbeat travel destinations with detailed guides and insights.